koenigjesko/form-ai-backend-api/README.md

 # **form-ai-backend-api** - the server part of the FormAI project.

 ## Implemented API functionality
-Currently, saving of images transmitted with a POST-request to a `./public/images/` for storing public images has been implemented.
+Currently, saving of images transmitted with a POST-request to a `./public/images/` for storing public images and deploying a sqlite database has been implemented.
 POST-requests accepts only `.jpg`, `.jpeg`, or `.png` extension.

 |  Path   | Method | Any type of request data | Returns
 |:-------:|:------:|:----------------------------------------------------------------------------:|:----:|